claytonfbell/material-ui-pack/dev.md

 3. `npm run build`
 4. `npm publish`

-Note: `rm -rf node_modules` occasionally to clear some cache if typings in `dist/` are invalid
+Note: `rm -rf node_modules && rm -rf dist` occasionally to clear some cache if typings in `dist/` are invalid